Wehrmacht: Coexistence with the Waffen-SS

-In the beginning, there was friction between the SS and the army, as the army feared the SS would attempt to become a legitimate part of the armed forces of Nazi Germany, partly due to the fighting between the limited armaments, and the perceived fanaticism towards Nazism.
+In the beginning, there was friction between the SS and the army.
+The army feared the SS would attempt to become a legitimate part of the armed forces of Nazi Germany, and the two groups disagreed about how the limited supply of armaments should be divided.
 However, on 17 August 1938, Hitler codified the role of the SS and the army in order to end the feud between the two.
 The arming of the SS was to be "procured from the Wehrmacht upon payment", however "in peacetime, no organizational connection with the Wehrmacht exists."
 The army was however allowed to check the budget of the SS and inspect the combat readiness of the SS troops.
 In the event of mobilization, the Waffen-SS field units could be placed under the operational control of the OKW or the OKH.
 All decisions regarding this would be at Hitler's personal discretion.

 Though there existed conflict between the SS and Wehrmacht, many SS officers were former army officers, which ensured continuity and understanding between the two.
 Throughout the war, army and SS soldiers worked together in various combat situations, creating bonds between the two groups.
 Guderian noted that every day the war continued the Army and the SS became closer together.
 Towards the end of the war, army units would even be placed under the command of the SS, in Italy and the Netherlands.
-The relationship between the Wehrmacht and the SS improved; however, the Waffen-SS was never considered "the fourth branch of the Wehrmacht.”
+The relationship between the Wehrmacht and the SS improved; however, the Waffen-SS was never considered "the fourth branch of the Wehrmacht."